-Czitrom is also the author of Media and the American Mind: From Morse to McLuhan (University of North Carolina Press, 1982), which received the First Books Award from the American Historical Association, and has been translated into Spanish and Chinese.
-He is co-author of Out of Many: A History of the American People (Pearson Prentice Hall, 7th ed., 2011), a bestselling U.S. history college textbook.
-He has been an active participant in the "Texas textbook wars," opposing the organized campaign mounted by extreme right-wing conservatives to revise the writing and teaching of American history.
-In spring 2010, CNN’s Ali Velshi interviewed Czitrom on this topic, and his follow-up op-ed piece on CNN’s website, criticizing the Texas school board, attracted hundreds of responses from all over the nation.
+Czitrom is also the author of Media and the American Minds: From Morse to McLuhan (University of North Carolina Press, 1982), which received the First Books Award from the American Historical Association and has been translated into Spanish and Chinese.
+He is co-author of Out of Many: A History of the American People (Pearson, 8th ed., 2015), a bestselling U.S. History college textbook.
+He has been an active participant in the "Texas textbook wars," opposing the organized campaign mounted by extreme right-wing conservatives to "revise" the writing and teaching of American history.
+In spring 2010 CNN's Ali Velshi interviewed Czitrom on his topic by, and his follow-up op-ed piece on CNN's website, criticizing the Texas school board, attracted hundreds of responses from all over the nation.

 Czitrom has also co-authored (with Jack Gilhooley) two original historical dramas.
 Triangle, set amidst the terrible tragedy of the 1911 Triangle Shirtwaist fire, received an Equity Showcase Production as part of the “Americas Off Broadway Festival”, at 59 E. 59 Theaters, New York, April 15-May 1, 2011.
 An earlier version of the play, Big Tim and Fanny, had its premiere in a 1992 production mounted by the MHC Theatre Arts department.
 Red Bessie, an historical drama with songs, was produced at the Edinburgh Fringe Festival in 2003.
 It explores the arc of American radicalism from the Spanish Civil War in the 1930s to the McCarthyite repression of the 1950s.
 The Times Literary Supplement described Red Bessie as "clearheaded and humane, and more fun than might be expected of such a high-minded project."

 In 2012 Czitrom was elected to the Society of American Historians.
 Based at Columbia University, the Society promotes literary distinction in historical writing.
 Its members include academic historians and professional writers of American history.
-Membership, which is by invitation only, is limited to 250 authors.
+He is also a Distinguished Lecturer for the Organization of American Historians (OAH).